watson-developer-cloud/assistant-toolkit/integrations/extensions/CONTRIBUTING.md

 # Contributing

-We welcome contributions that show ways to extend Watson Assistant with a custom extension.
+We welcome contributions that show ways to extend IBM watsonx Assistant with a custom extension.

 Please [review the rules for contributing to this repository](../../CONTRIBUTING.md) before submitting code for information about legal requirements, project start process and pull request process.